-No, the information in this section remains valid for the upcoming fiscal year and no updates are necessary.
+- Yes, the information in this section must be updated for this upcoming fiscal year.
+I understand that I must click "Save" to save any changes. - No, the information in this section remains valid for the upcoming fiscal year and no updates are necessary.

-FMCSA has established an Out-of-Service (OOS) catch rate of 85 percent for carriers operating while under an OOS order.
+FMCSA has established an Out-of-Service (OOS) catch rate of 85 percent for carriers operating while under an Imminent Hazard (IH) or UNSAT/UNFIT OOS order.
 In this part, States will indicate their catch rate is at least 85 percent by using the check box or completing the problem statement portion below.